Combining a trip to Venice, Florence, and Rome as part of your Italy cruise vacation is easier to plan and book than you may think.

 It’s also the location for many important events in Florence.
 On one side, you will find the Baptistery, with its glittering Gates of Paradise, and Florence’s City Hall on the other.

 While at Piazza del Duomo, there are two ways to get your first spectacular bird’s eye view over Florence.

-First, you can choose to climb between the layers of the dome 186 steps to reach the top; your kids will love this too.
+First, you can climb between the dome’s layers 186 steps to reach the top; your kids will love this too.
 Queues can be long to get inside – especially during the peak summer season – so we recommend buying tickets ahead.

 Or enjoy the view from Giotto’s Bell Tower.
 At 90 meters tall, it stands just across from the Duomo.
 From here, you will get an amazing 360-degree view.

 From the Duomo, walk along Via de Martelli, turning onto Via de Gori to reach the excellent food market of Florence, Mercato Centrale.